cjnaz/tibuscrape/README.md

 ## Setup and usage notes
 - tibuscrape runs on Linux or Windows (tested on Python 2.7 and 3.6).
 - tibuscrape does not talk directly to the cloud service; rather, it relies on a local copy of the TiBU backup directory usually created by a local cloud sync agent or synced copies created by [rclonesync](https://github.com/cjnaz/rclonesync-V2) or [rclone](https://rclone.org/).
-- Configure the `TIBU_PATH` and `ARCHIVE_PATH` vars in the script, or use the command line -T and -A switches.
+- Configure the `TIBU_PATH` and `ARCHIVE_PATH` constants in the script, or use the command line -T and -A switches.
 - Manually create the target archive directory.
-- Periodically, manually delete older archived app versions and their data files.
-Run `tibuscrape --list` switch to get a dump of the contents of the Archive directory contents.
+- The `--purge` switch may be used to automatically prune older versions from the archive.
+If `--purge` is not specified then no files are deleted from the archive.
+If `--purge` is specified, the default number of versions to keep is 3, but may be specified on the command line (i.e., `--purge 5` keeps 5 versions of each app).
+You may also manually delete individual apps and their associated data files from the archive.
+- The `--list` switch may be used to identify .properties/.tar.gz/.apk.gz file sets for installing back on the phone or manual deletion.
-- To reinstall an archived app version and its data, identify the .apk.gz version and its associated .properties/.tar.gz data files using `tibuscrape --list` and copy the files to the backup directory on your phone using a file manager app (I use [Solid Explorer](https://play.google.com/store/apps/details?id=pl.solidexplorer2&hl=en_US)).
+- To reinstall an archived app version and its data, copy the .apk.gz version and its associated .properties/.tar.gz data files to the backup directory on your phone using a file manager app (I use [Solid Explorer](https://play.google.com/store/apps/details?id=pl.solidexplorer2&hl=en_US)).
 Run Titanium Backup and drill down into the target app on the Backup/Restore tab.
 Select to restore the App+Data for the older version.
 You may have to uninstall the newer version first.
 - Consider setting up a cron job to run tibuscrape some time after your scheduled Titanium Backup and Dropbox sync run.
 Example cron with output redirect to a log file:

 ```